tienduoc/eclipse-plugin/README.md

 [Update site](https://help.eclipse.org/kepler/index.jsp?topic=%2Forg.eclipse.wb.doc.user%2Fhtml%2Finstallation%2Fupdatesite_3.5.html): https://github.com/aixcoder-plugin/eclipse-update-site/raw/master/

-In case you have trouble connecting to Github, there is a mirror site at https://gitee.com/felixhao/eclipse-update-site/raw/master/

 AiXcoder is an code suggestions generator using the latest AI technologies.
 Our model is trained on over 1 TB of open source code and served from your own computer.

 For now aiXcoder only supports Java.